MicroEJ/docs/VEEPortingGuide/vgCco.rst

 Principle
 ---------

 #.
-The Application loads a font with `VectorFont.loadFont()`.
+The Application loads a font with `ej.microvg.VectorFont.loadFont()`_.

-   * If the resource is external, it is opened.
+   * If the resource is internal, it is opened.
    * If the external resource is not from byte-addressable memory, the Freetype library is configured to read from that memory when needed.
    * At this point, the font resources are allocated and the font generic data (including baseline & height metrics) is loaded on the FreeType dedicated heap.